 - Be mindful.
 The words we use and the actions we take affect others.
 We work to make many one.
-Please be considerate and compassionate, as would expect others to be considerate and compassionate with you.
-Be mindful of the house rules, including gathering for meals on time and being disruptive during times of daily prayer and periods of silence.
+Please be considerate and compassionate, as you would expect others to be considerate and compassionate with you.
+Be mindful of the house rules, including gathering for meals on time and avoiding disruptiveness during times of daily prayer and periods of silence.
 Please follow timelines for submitting information about your retreats in order for us to give our team time to ask questions and prepare for your arrival.

 - Be patient.
 Our community, its programs and its prayer life are supported not only by those who visit on retreat but by the many hands of a staff that works to keep our mission thriving.
 Often, this work is done behind the scenes and can be challenging at a time when labor shortages have left many of our critical hospitality positions vacant.
 Be patient and consider the gifts and dedication of the staff in your interactions and expectations.
 It is important that we operate as a mission and not as a hotel.

 - Be respectful.
 There will be disagreements.
 Some expectations won’t be met.
-But disagreements with each other and with staff are no excuse for poor behavior such as angry outburst and entitlement.
+But disagreements with each other and with staff are no excuse for poor behavior such as an angry outburst and entitlement.
 We are all children of God and should expect to be treated with dignity during our time in community.
 Please be respectful when communicating with each other and staff.
 This is especially important when communicating our disagreements or opposing views.

 - Be aware of terms and conditions.
 All individuals and organizers of group retreats are asked to follow the guidelines for planning and co-coordinating your time in community with us.
-Room details are due no fewer than 10 days before the start of the Event.
+Room details are due no fewer than 10 days before the start of the event.
 These may include the number of attendees and the double and single rooms desired, based on availability.
 In the event of failure to provide final information by that time, Trinity Retreat Center may release the reserved rooms without notification.
 Once Guest has submitted final room details, reserved but unused rooms will be automatically released.

 - Be kind.
 All are welcome.
 Let us repeat: All are welcome, regardless of their background or belief system.
 No offensive comments related to gender, gender identity or expression, sexual orientation, disability, physical appearance, body size, race, spiritual path, religion; no sexual images in public spaces, no real or implied violence, intimidation, oppression, stalking, following, harassing photography or recording, sustained disruption of talks or events, inappropriate physical contact, or unwelcome sexual attention will be tolerated.
 Loud gatherings and inappropriate behavior should not take place during prayer.